You booked the flight. Planned the route. Packed your bags.

 On the other hand, according to Allianz, if you booked a last minute trip in the 8th month of your pregnancy and your doctor tells you not to go 2 days before you are supposed to leave, then you would not be covered for a cancellation.
 This is due to the fact that there is no medical complication related to the pregnancy.

 If you plan to give birth internationally, it’s important to know if childbirth is covered.
-For some insurance companies, the birth is not covered, but any complications that arise from the childbirth are covered (Doesn’t make much sense at all..).
+Some insurance companies do not cover the birth, but do cover any complications that arise from the childbirth.
+(Doesn’t make much sense at all..).
 Ask your insurance company if a hospital stay for childbirth is in the policy.
-Sometimes it can be added to the policy for an extra fee.
+Sometimes you can add it to the policy for an extra fee.

 Overall, if you plan on getting pregnant within the near future, it is important to talk to your travel insurance provider about any plans that cover pregnancy.
-There are many different options available, but be sure to ask what is and what isn’t covered and up until what week in your pregnancy.
+There are many different options available, but be sure to ask what the insurance covers and up until what week in your pregnancy.
 It is also important to ask about international childbirth if that is something you are considering.

 Traveling during retirement is a dream come true for many.
 At this point in their lives, many seniors have the time and resources to finally take the trips that they have been dreaming about.
 While there are many benefits to traveling as we age, there are also some issues to consider.